MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 ## Have a decision-making framework

-The key aspect of design is using a consistent process to make decisions.
+A key aspect of design is using a consistent process to make decisions.
 An architect should approach both initial and incremental design with rigor.

-**Identify and log decisions to be made**.
+**Identify expected decisions**.
 Use learned experiences to help with decision identification.
 Log all decisions that you plan to make.

 **Make informed decisions**.
 Consider limitations, constraints, tradeoffs, effort, reversibility, and risk.
 Include supporting evidence from proofs of concept, along with technology documentation and guidance.